ImranMA/MicroCouriers/README.md

 When user looks for order history we read the history from cache (if cache is available or event is available) else we read from DB and update the cache.

 #### Web App / API Gateway
 Web App is working as gateway and every request to APIs is passed through this.
 Web app also contains Javscript and views to drive the UI , but Web app is driven by API responses.
-It also has resiliency logic embeded into it incase if any of the API is down , we don't send response to that API until it's back.
+It also has resiliency logic embeded into it incase if any of the API is down , we don't send request to that API until it's back.

 #### Shipping Simulation